Three Levels of Conflict Resolution Treatment

 Their decision to rent a fun fancy car, which was Jon’s main concern, and use it for occasional day trips from the beach house they would rent and where Julia would be able to enjoy the calm of being based in one main and beautiful spot, satisfied both of their underlying concerns.
 In subsequent sessions, with the therapist’s help, Jon and Julia came to similarly mutually satisfying solutions on many issues that had been contentious.

 Having seen that win-win really does work, Jon and Julia were eager to learn the skills that would enable the couple to solve similar conflicts collaboratively on their own.
-In addition to augmenting and practicing new skills in their therapy sessions, they committed to learning from the Power of Two program.
-At that time the program involved weekend workshops.
-Now it’s on the internet at poweroftwomarriage.com.
+In addition to augmenting and practicing new skills in their therapy sessions, they committed to learning together from the Power of Two book and workbook.

 Level II How Come.